Aadat (song)

-Original/JalPari Version
+Original version (Jal Pari)

-The song was written by Goher Mumtaz,Atif Aslam, sung by Atif Aslam, music by the band Jal.
+The song was written by Goher Mumtaz and Atif Aslam, sung by Atif Aslam, with music by Jal the band.
 That time, Atif was the lead singer of Jal.
 Atif recorded Aadat with his pocket money at the age of 17.
 The band released the song on the internet in December 2003.
 The song was used in Atif Aslam's first solo album Jal Pari.
 The song became a youth anthem.
 By the time the song was released, it became a major hit in the subcontinent and all radio and TV stations started playing the song.
 Another deep blue version of the song was also used in the same album.
 The music video of the song was directed by Umer Anwar.

 The song was featured in Ramin Bahrani's 2005 film Man Push Cart which has won international awards and was praised by the critics.

 Atif Aslam in an interview with OK!
 Pakistan said: "Well, I had no idea it was going to do that well."
 He further added that he just thought that Aadat would be this one-hit-wonder and he recorded it in his first album Jal Pari.
 He put the song on internet to which he received fantastic feedback from the audiences.

 Faizan-ul-Haque, who is former VJ on Indus Music criticized the song by saying: "Aadat was not the best song of its time, but it is one that the young public connected with the most."